-- If his $8m stock portfolio had an average dividend yield of just 2% then it would have been throwing off an average of over $13,000 a month in dividend checks.
-Not bad for a man who worked as a janitor, maintenance man and gas service attendant.
+The portfolio contained its share of losers – including total zeroes such as Lehman Brothers – but that didn’t matter: within Read’s treasure chest there were more than enough winners.
+Even in cases like Lehman, he probably collected a ton of dividend cash before the end.
+Not only does that make the losses look better, but that cash funded other positions that carried on compounding.
+If his $8m stock portfolio had an average dividend yield of just 2%, then it would have been throwing off over $13k a month in dividend cash.
+Not bad for a man who worked as a janitor, maintenance man and gas service attendant!

 The Long Game